Dhruvekariya/accunox/docs/CD_SETUP.md

 ## Security Considerations

+**Current Security Measures**:
-- ✅ Docker Hub credentials stored as GitHub Secrets
+- Docker Hub credentials stored as GitHub Secrets
-- ✅ No cluster credentials in repository
+- No cluster credentials in repository
-- ✅ TLS certificates stored as Kubernetes secrets
+- TLS certificates stored as Kubernetes secrets

+**Production Recommendations**:
-- ⚠️ Self-signed certificates (use cert-manager for production)
+- Use cert-manager for automated certificate management
-- ⚠️ LoadBalancer exposed (use Ingress + authentication for production)
+- Configure Ingress with authentication for production deployments

 ## Future Enhancements